eeyan14/cycle-tracker/README.md

 # cycle-tracker

+A React Native app for _very_ basic period tracking.

 ## New Project Setup Tips / Troubleshooting

 - To create a new app, run `npx create-expo-app [folder name]`